xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 loading  the  result  as  a  Boolean  that  never gets  used  for anything.

-In  any  case,  we're now ready to look at the code for Relation.
+In  any  case,  we're now ready to look at the code for `Relation`.
 It's shown below with its companion procedures:

 ```delphi